ECE-4961-Capstone-Team-1-Spring-Fall-22/Autonomous-Crawlspace-Inspection-Robot/Experimental Data.md

 |219.2          |219.9             |
 |220            |220.6             |

 These results show that the Arduino program for the motor encoders is correctly measuring its speed.
-The odometry readings are important so that the robot can determine its location in space.
 ### Linear Speed
 For this experiment the team wanted to measure the robot’s linear speed.
 The desired speed is about 1 foot per second.
 To do this, we measured out 10 feet with a tape measure, and then used a stopwatch to determine how quickly the robot covered that distance.
 This gives us the average velocity of the robot.

-Additionally, knowing the instantaneous velocity is also useful information to be contained in the datasheet.
-The instantaneous RPMs were displayed in the Arduino Serial Monitor while the robot was in motion, and those values were recorded and are displayed below.
-They are also shown in feet/second for ease of comparison.
+The measured values for average velocity were also compared to the instantaneous RPMs that were displayed in the Arduino Serial Monitor while the robot was in motion.
+Those values were recorded and are displayed below.
+The RPMs are also converted to in feet/second for ease of comparison.
 |Travel Time|Average Speed(ft/s)|Instant.
 Speed(RPMs)|Instant.
 Speed(ft/s)|
 |:---:      |:---:              |:---:               |:---:               |
 |9.75       |1.03               |138.7               |1.09                |